 The city provides gymnastics classes for all ages and ability levels at the Trousdell Gymnastics Center.
 Recreational classes and competitive programs are available for preschool, kindergarten, developmental (elementary age students), teens and adults.
 Ballet, jazz, hip-hop, aerobics and movement gymnastics classes for those with special needs are also offered.
 Named for former Tallahassee Parks & Recreation Department Director Randy Trousdell, the 27,000-square foot facility includes a large gym with two competitive floor areas, floor pits and spectator seating for over 230.
 Other features include a separate preschool gym, dance studio, conference room and kindergym.
 Throughout its 60-year history, this program has given more than 500,000 children an opportunity to participate in gymnastics.
 The competitive program represents Tallahassee in local, state, regional and national competitions and counts three Olympians as former participants.
 General public class registrations take place in August, December and May.

-Learn how to register for Winter/Spring 2016 by viewing the schedule for details:
+Learn how to register for Summer 2016 by viewing the schedule for details:

 Recreation/Developmental Class Descriptions

 Pre-School Gymnastics (Boys and Girls 2, 3, & 4 yrs old)

 Pre-school classes require parent participation and take place in the specially designed preschool gym.
 The classes are divided into the following ages: 2 year olds (Explorers), 3 year olds (Navigators) and 4 year olds (Jets).
 Movement and basic gymnastics are emphasized within this program.

 These classes are for the independent four year old who is ready to listen and follow instructions without the parent.
 This class concentrates on strength and flexibility as well as very basic gymnastics skills.

 Kinder-gym Gymnastics (Boys and Girls 5 & 6 years old)